philiptn/media-toolbox/media-encoder/README.md

 W:\home\philip\media-toolbox\media-encoder>python3 media-encoder.py

 Do you want to crop the video stream? (yes/no): no

-Do you want to resize the video stream to a specific aspect ratio? (yes/no): no Enter output codec (e.g., 'h264', 'h265', 'vp9', 'av1'): h265
+Do you want to resize the video stream to a specific aspect ratio? (yes/no): no

+Enter output codec (e.g., 'h264', 'h265', 'vp9', 'av1'): h265

+Do you want to enable denoising? (yes/no): yes

 Recommended values (1080p):
 H.264 AVC Standard (no tune)                -  CRF 20
 H.264 AVC Grain                             -  CRF 22
 H.265 HEVC Standard (no tune)               -  CRF 20
-H.265 HEVC Animation (minimizes artifacts)  -  CRF 20
+H.265 HEVC Grain                            -  CRF 24
-H.265 HEVC Grain                            -  CRF 22
+H.265 HEVC Denoised                         -  CRF 22

 Enter quality setting (CRF): 22

-Available tune options for h265: grain, fastdecode, zerolatency, psnr, ssim, animation Enter tune setting (optional): grain
+Available tune options for h265: grain, fastdecode, zerolatency, psnr, ssim, animation Enter tune setting (optional):

-Enter the maximum CPU usage percentage (e.g., '50' for 50%): 85
+Enter the maximum CPU usage percentage (e.g., '50' for 50%): 90

 Using 3 encoder thread(s) based on CPU usage percentage.